Political Campaign Glossary: Election Management Campaign Terms

 Political asylum:

-It is a protection given to a person who has left the country for opposing the government by the state or nation.
+It is a protection given to a person who has left the country to oppose the government, the state, or the nation.

 Political party:

-Any political organization has its own beliefs, policies, and aims while putting forward their candidate for elections.
+Any political organization has its own beliefs, policies, and aims while putting forward its candidate for elections.

 Politician: